apache/trafficcontrol/blueprints/flexible-topologies.md

 ##### Go structs

-New `Topology` and `TopologyNode` structs will be added for the `/topologies` endpoints, mapping directly to the JSON request bodies in the REST API Impact section.
+New structs will be added for the `/topologies` endpoints, mapping directly to the JSON request bodies in the REST API Impact section:
+- `Topology`: for the top-level Topology object, which includes the `nodes` array
+- `TopologyNode`: for objects in a Topology's `nodes` array

 The `DeliveryService` struct will be updated with a new `Topology` field which is the name of the Topology the Delivery Service is assigned to.

 ##### Traffic Ops Database